ChantelLai/Slave-to-the-Algorithm/README.md

-# Slave-to-the-Algorithm
+# Slave to the Algorithm
-Hey!
-This is Chantel's repo
+Welcome!